Remaining July Recipes

 ulrike–i made mine today..i agree, .the custard is sort of a snotty looking color (i know that is a gross description), but tastes good.

-, it’s exactly like it looks.
+I think snotty is the right description :-), it’s exactly like it looks.
 Glad I am not alone…

 Regarding the Rhubarb cobbler: I have never eaten or baked with rhubarb… Any pitfalls or info that would be helpful?